 In 1968, Alberta NewStart was established in Lac La Biche as part of the federal government's initiative to research basic adult education.
 NewStart offered instruction in areas as diverse as academic upgrading, trapping, wild fur management, and oilfield management.
-However, after several months the government decided to close the facility and cease the research.
-A group of Aboriginal students faced with the pending closure of their school decided to challenge the government by staging a sit-in.
+However, in the winter of 1970 the government decided to close the facility and cease the research.
+A group of Indigenous students faced with the pending closure of their school decided to challenge the government by staging a twenty-six day sit-in.
 The group was successful, and the government awarded a grant to continue the NewStart program.
-The school took on a new name "Pe-Te-Pun" meaning "New Dawn."
+The school took on a new name "Pe-Ta-Pun" meaning "New Dawn."

 In 1973, the federal government once again stopped funding the program.
 This time, however, the Alberta government took over the program, reopening it as the province's fifth Alberta Vocational Centre (AVC).
 From 1973 to 1980 programs and services expanded to include community based programs.
 In 1980, the Minister of Advanced Education and Manpower announced plans to replace AVC's temporary facilities with a new campus, which was opened in 1985.
 A Board of Governors was established for the College in 1998 and the following year the Minister of Advanced Education and Career Development approved a change of name to "Portage College."